CivilisedBank plans to join UK challenger banks with 2015 launch

 CivilisedBank joins a handful of other so-called "challenger" banks aiming to break the dominance of Britain's big five lenders, seeking to benefit from lower costs, new technology, no legacy issues and encouragement from politicians.

 CivilisedBank said it will not have branches but operate through a network of local bankers backed by a technology platform being rolled out for the first time in Britain.
-Banks using the software platform include BNP Paribas (BNPP.PA) and Alpha Bank (ACBr.AT), it said.
+Banks using the software platform include BNP Paribas and Alpha Bank, it said.

 The bank said it will initially target owner-managers of medium-sized UK businesses by offering business current accounts with deposits, transaction banking, overdrafts, foreign currency exchange, investments, savings and loans.
 At a later date it plans to target the UK retail market with specific savings and investment products.

-Barclays (BARC.L), Lloyds Banking Group (LLOY.L), HSBC (HSBA.L) and Royal Bank of Scotland (RBS.L) have long dominated British banking, and Santander (SAN.MC) now rivals them on the High Street.
+Barclays, Lloyds Banking Group, HSBC and Royal Bank of Scotland have long dominated British banking, and Santander now rivals them on the High Street.
 Those five control more than 80 percent of the personal current account market and over 85 percent of small business banking.

 Most challenger banks are planning to operate online and use new technology allowing a quicker and cheaper platform.